TinEye/tineye-services-nodejs/README.md

 * Refactor compare to remove duplicate code
 * Refactor Remove duplicate setup and tear down code in tests
 * alter extractCollectionColors to make optional params object
+* Alter methods to return promises if no callback is provided